Princess Gyeonghye: Biography

 The princess was born into the Jeonju Yi clan in 1436 to Yi Hyang, Crown Prince Hyang and Crown Princess Hyeondeok, who died later in 1441 after giving birth to her younger brother.
 Prior to her birth, the Princess had an older sister born in 1434 but she died in 1438.
 She was later enfeoffed as Princess Pyeongchang.
 At some point during her childhood, Princess Pyeongchang was sent to live with a government minister, Jo Yu-rye, for safety.
 Munjong later noted that she regarded Jo as a foster father.

 In January 1450, the princess married to Jeong Jong of the Haeju Jeong clan and was granted the title Princess Gyeonghye.
 Jeong was raised to the position of Minister of Justice.
 The next year, Munjong of Joseon granted her land at Yangdeokbang to build a new mansion.
 Officials argued against this, as it required removing more than 30 families and Jeong already had a mansion, but the gift was bestowed anyway.
-She eventually birthed a daughter in a unknown year, but she died prematurely.
+She eventually birthed a daughter in an unknown year, but she died prematurely.
 In 1452, Princess Gyeonghye's brother ascended the throne and she acted as his guardian.
 Although along with the general Kim Chongsŏ, she attempted to strengthen royal authority, a coup led by her uncle, Yi Yu, Grand Prince Suyang ended with her brother's banishment.